devRant-Community/Community-Programming-Book/book/languages/haskell/disadvantages.md

 * For some, that stuff like <:> >>= <=< @>-,-'--() in every line can be annoying

-* Some people are going mad when they see all the possible ways to write our the same thing
+* Some people are going mad when they see all the possible ways to write out the same thing

 * Tooling is limited, awkward and slow